 Is wedding insurance compulsory?

 No - it is up to you whether you would like to take out wedding insurance.
 However, some wedding venues do require it in order to accept your booking.

 How much does wedding insurance cost?

-Wedding insurance costs between £20 for basic cover and £300 for a comprehensive policy.
+Wedding insurance costs around £17 for basic cover and £300 for a comprehensive policy.

 Websites such as MoneySupermarket and Which? can help you compare wedding insurance providers, including different wedding insurance reviews, to help you choose the right option for you.

 For example, most will cover the venue being destroyed due to fire or natural disaster, or a supplier going out of business, but not the theft of wedding outfits from a vehicle if they were not in a locked boot.
 Other unfortunate circumstances may also be left uncovered, but it's best to be prepared.
 The terms of cancellation cover vary as well, and so make sure to read the small print.

 In addition to the standard cover, you may want to consider honeymoon cover.
 Check to see if your provider offers this.
-If you have annual travel insurance, it is worth checking whether your Honeymoon is already included in this, but, again, read the T&Cs carefully.
+If you have annual travel insurance, it is worth checking whether your honeymoon is already included in this, but, again, read the T&Cs carefully.

 Once you’ve chosen a company and bought a policy, make sure you know what to do in the event of a claim and, most importantly, carry on planning your perfect wedding day.